 Many people have the misconception that matcha is simply regular green tea crushed into a fine powder.

-However, matcha is unique to Japan, where a special cultivating method has been developed to give this tea extraordinary nutrient and flavour profiles.
+However, matcha is unique to Japan, where a special cultivating method has been developed to give this tea extraordinary nutrient and flavor profiles.
 There are countries that have grown and produced green tea powder, but it is not matcha!

-Colour of Green Tea Powder vs. Matcha Powder
+Color of Green Tea Powder vs. Matcha Powder